aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. Various methods to access local storage.
 2. Add Event delegation to add Event listener to object not present in the starting.

+### 20 Password Generator
+In this project,I made a random password generator.
+Using Math.random() function.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. How to generate randon elements using Math.randon().
+2. How to copy content on Clipboard.